Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 ## Returning Visitor Goals

 1. As a Returning Visitor, I want to locate information about new classes or updated facilities since my last visit to the site.
-- The latest classes are listed in a page which opens when the Class Schedule button on the Classes page is pushed.
+- The latest classes are listed in a PDF page which opens in a new tab when the Class Schedule button on the Classes page is pushed.

 2. As a Returning Visitor, I want to find the best way to get in contact with the gym with any additional questions I may have.
 - The navigation bar clearly highlights the Join page which has all the relevant information.